Spay Neuter Veterinary Clinic of the Sandhills Pet Surgery

 Please check that your pet’s testicles have descended.
 There is an increased fee for neutering “cryptorchid” cats and dogs, in which one or both testicles have not descended.
 It is likely we will not perform surgery if your pet is under 1 year and a cryptorchid.
 We recommend waiting until they are a year old to allow time for the testicle(s) to descend and enlarge.

-If your pet has had surgery with us at the Spay Neuter Veterinary Clinic already, we have included the discharge instructions and some helpful post-surgical information.
-You can also find the information for what to expect after surgery here and post-operative instructions here.
+If your pet has already had surgery with us, please read and follow the post-operative instructions to lessen your pet’s risk of injury or infection during the healing process.
+Your pet’s care after surgery is extremely important.
+You can find the full post-operative instructions here.
 We also have a Spanish version for post-operative instructions you can find here.